Burakovsky scores late, Avalanche beat Coyotes 3-2 - WHIZ News

 Arizona had some good chances in the third period, including a shot that clanged off the post, but the Avs scored the last goal to take a commanding lead in the series

+“The effort was better, we got a lot more pucks to the net, we played more like we wanted to, but the result’s still the same,” Coyotes captain Oliver Ekman-Larsson said.
+“We’ve got to figure it out for tomorrow.”

-Notes: The Avs are 13-1 in playoff series when taking a 2-0 lead. … C Nick Schmaltz, Arizona’s leading scorer during the regular season, missed his sixth straight game with a head injury. … Colorado RW Joonas Donskoi participated in warmups, but was deemed unfit to play. … Antti Raanta returned as Kuemper’s backup for the first time since suffering an injury before Game 2 against Nashville the previous series.
+Notes: Colorado C Vladislav Namestinikow left with an injury late in the second period and did not return. … C Nick Schmaltz, Arizona’s leading scorer during the regular season, missed his sixth straight game with a head injury. … Colorado RW Joonas Donskoi participated in warmups, but was deemed unfit to play. … Antti Raanta returned as Kuemper’s backup for the first time since suffering an injury before Game 2 against Nashville the previous series.

 UP NEXT